nens/threedi-docs/source/a_howto_combine_0d_rain.rst

 Generally, rain falls directly on the surface, before it finds its way into the sewerage system.
 In urban areas however, a significant part of the rain falls on buildings.
 There, it can flow to the sewerage system through rain pipes or it can be stored.
 3Di can be used to model any sanitary, storm and combined sewerage system, with water entering the model using the 0D inflow in combination with 2D rainfall.
 In The Netherlands, there is a system called NWRW, which formed the basis for the 0D inflow model.
 This is described in more detail in the next section.

+:ref:`rainfall-runoff <howto_use_inflow>`

+Combining 0D inflow with and 2D rain can be useful in several cases, for example:

+Detailed urban water management models that use 0D inflow for the flow of water from roofs to the sewerage and 2D surface for rainfall and discharge over roads

+Large open water systems in which a small area is modeled in detail while upstream catchments are lumped in 0D inflow.

+An explanation of how this can be used is given in Combine direct rainfall and sewerage inflow.

 .. _0d_inflow:

 0D inflow